brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/SysAdmin-Tools/GroupPolicyObjects-Templates/README.md

 - **Enable Logon Message for Workstations:** Ensures users see critical logon messages using an .HTA file.
 - **Disable Firewall for Domain Workstations:** Optimizes domain workstation management by disabling the native Windows Firewall in scenarios such as third-party antivirus firewall deployment.
 - **Install CMDB FusionInventory Agent:** Automates the deployment of asset management tools like the FusionInventory Agent.
 - **Password Policy for All Domain Users:** Implements robust password policies to ensure compliance across domain-wide user accounts.

+### How to Import these GPOs Templates onto your Domain or Forest Server (Global Catalog Server)?
+You must, first of all have an functional Windows Server DC or Forest Server, that must be Global Catalog Server, and use this script locate at: `   ` and use the option to Import GPOs.
+There's an 'C:\Logs-TEMP\' log file to obtaining the Import procedure results.

 ---